wfercosta/data_engineer_roadmap/README.md

 - [ ] As **investor**, I want to receive a month overview from my portfolio, with the percentual allocation and  profitability by portfolio, asset class and asset, so I can have a better understanding of the evolution of my portfolio;
 - [ ] As **investor**, I want to see a daily overview of my portfolio, with the percentual allocation and  profitability by portfolio, asset class and asset, so I can follow-up its evolution and may decide to rebalancing it;
+- [ ] As **investor**, I want to see the difference between my portfolio profile and my investor profile, so I can check if I am out of step with my suitability;
 - [ ] As **broker**, I want to see which clients are facing a low performance comapred with an index, so I can offer to them a consulting, menthorship or traning, in order to help them perform better;
+- [ ] As **borker**, I want to see which customers are out of line with their suitability, so I can help them bring their investiments strategy closer to their investor profile or have an insight from those has changed the investiment behaviour;

 ### Challenges